berkeley-scf/tutorial-unix-basics/index.md

 /home/scflocal/stat243-fall-2020
 ```

-and here's how you list the files in the working directory...
+and here's how you use `ls` to list the files (and subdirectories) in the working directory...

 ```bash
 $ ls